jcwrightson/game-jam-2022/README.md

 ### Windows

+1. Open the desktop on the Quest via airlink (instructions can be found here https://uploadvr.com/how-to-air-link-pc-vr-quest-2/)
+2. Run 'killitwithfire.exe' and the game will begin

 ### Android/Mac/Linux

 1. Go to [https://sidequestvr.com/download](https://sidequestvr.com/download) and download Sidequest app for Mac or Linux (note that mobile app won’t work for this use case!) and install it on your system.